futureversecom/sylo-ethereum-contracts/package/@sylo/ethereum-contracts-abi/README.md

 Contains the compiled ABI's for the Sylo Ethereum contracts.

-These ABI's can be used to generate typechain bindings, and in conjunction with various ethereum clients such as ethers, web3, and etc.
+These ABI's can be used to generate typechain bindings, or be imported into other ethereum clients such as ethers, web3, and etc.